eksitus/cma-cgm-port-codes/README.md

 The primary aim of this project is to provide developers, researchers, and logistics professionals with an easy-to-use JSON formatted dataset of CMA-CGM port codes.
 This dataset is particularly useful for those working in shipping, logistics, and supply chain management who require CMA-CGM's specific port codes for their applications and analyses.

 ### Dataset Structure
 The dataset is structured in JSON format, making it straightforward to integrate into web applications, data analysis tools, and other software.
-Each entry in the JSON file contains the port code used by CMA-CGM, along with the corresponding global port code (when applicable), the name of the port, and its geographical location (latitude and longitude).
+Each entry in the JSON file contains the port code used by CMA-CGM, along with the corresponding global port code (when applicable), the name of the port and country name.

 ### How to Use
 - Clone this repository or download the JSON file directly.-